WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

 ## Solution

 - **Finding the "Starting Position":**
-  That is, finding the first position that is greater than or equal to $k$.
+  That is, finding the first position greater than or equal to $k$.
 The array can be divided into two parts:
     - All numbers on the left are "less than" $k$
     - All numbers on the right are "greater than or equal to" $k$
     - The answer is the first position on the right

 - **Finding the "Ending Position":**
-  That is, finding the last position that is less than or equal to $k$.
+  That is, finding the last position less than or equal to $k$.
 The array can be divided into two parts:
     - All numbers on the left are "less than or equal to" $k$
     - All numbers on the right are "greater than" $k$
     - The answer is the last position on the left